COmbinatorial PEptide POoling Design for TCR specificity

 To enter the results of the experiment in the model, the user needs to make a CSV table with two columns: Pool and Percentage.
 Experiment can be conducted with replicas, then all replicas of one pool should have the same name in Pool column.
 Percentage is a percentage of activated T cells in a given pool (in case of microscopy, the user can divide number of activated T cells per well by total number of activated T cells in the experiment).

-Then the user needs to enter the table with peptide addresses (produced during Pooling scheme step), experiment read out (CSV table), number of pools, peptide occurrence used in the experiment, and expected epitope length.
+Then the user needs to enter the table with simulation (produced during Pooling scheme step, simulation.tsv), experiment read out (CSV table), and CPP parameters (number of pools, peptide occurrence).

 After fitting the data to the model (it might take some time), copepodTCR returns list of activated pools and peptides responsible for their activation.